 The CAT rates Thailand’s overall rating as “Critically insufficient”, indicating that Thailand’s current climate policies and commitments reflect minimal action and are not at all consistent with the Paris Agreement.

-Thailand also needs to establish the associated policies needed to curb its expected growth in emissions and plan for the long-term towards deep decarbonisation.
-As a first step, the country needs to not only solidify its energy and power sector policy plans but to revise and strengthen them to move away from decades of envisaged fossil fuel dependence.
-The submission of a well-designed and robust Long-Term Low Greenhouse Gas Emissions Development Strategy (LT-LEDS), due in 2021, can further improve Thailand’s rating as well as the continued positive trend in its LULUCF sector.
+For Thailand to improve its rating, it needs to establish the policies needed to curb its expected growth in emissions and plan for the long term towards deep decarbonisation.
+As a first step, it needs to not only solidify its energy and power sector policy plans but to revise and strengthen them to move away from decades of envisaged fossil fuel dependence.
+These are currently being revised in alignment with the adoption of Thailand’s new National Energy Plan due in 2023.
+Adoption of these plans and their embedded policy targets will lower the country’s projected emission pathway and improve its policies rating.
+Thailand has revised its Long-Term Low Greenhouse Gas Emissions Development Strategy after the submission of its Second NDC.

 Thailand has announced several major policies aiming at increasing climate ambition and sustainable development in recent years but is off track in achieving its climate targets and shows little indication of implementation progress towards Paris-compatibility.
 We rate Thailand’s policies and action as “Critically insufficient” when compared to its fair share.